adamkundrat/iota-rfc/dao-tech-proposal.md

 - Web
     - Build a Website with videos to explain the process
-    - Show upcoming/historical/ongoing proposals
+    - ~~Show upcoming/historical/ongoing proposals~~
-        - for ongoing, it can show all the details (i.e., votes per question, votes per day per question, etc.)
+        - for ongoing (historical too ideally), it can show all the details (i.e., votes per question, votes per day per question, etc.)
-    - Build essential integration with Github or redirect to Github
+    - ~~Build essential integration with Github or redirect to Github~~
     - No need for any user management.
 It will most likely be more a static website mainly reading information from Github/Nodes **(Future user management IOTA Identity could be a great match here)**
-    - Ability to subscribe to news email/Twitter/discord/else?
+    - ~~Ability to subscribe to news email/Twitter/discord/else?~~
-    - Agree to a domain name
+    - ~~Agree to a domain name~~